tommcfarlin/konami-code/README.md

 # Konami Code For jQuery
-By [Tom McFarlin](http://tommcfarlin.com).
-Last Updated 11 November 2014.
+By [Tom McFarlin](https://tommcfarlin.com).
+Last Updated 4 December 2015.

 ## About